ryangjchandler/orbit/README.md

 ### Defining the Schema

 Just like a database migration, you need to define the different pieces of data that your Orbit model can have.
-Add a `Model::schema` method to your model.
+Add a `public static function schema(Blueprint $table)` method to your model.

 This method will need to accept an instance of `Illuminate\Database\Schema\Blueprint`, just like a migration.